Mbprogramming/Tools/Wiki/FtpCmdline.md

   -?, -h, --help

 Commands:
-  list      List path content on host. info      Get Server Infos. delete    Delete file or directory on host. rename    Rename file or directory on host. upload    Upload file or directory to host. download  Download file or directory from host. clear     Clear items in folder.
+  list         List path content on host. info         Get Server Infos. delete       Delete file or directory on host. rename       Rename file or directory on host. upload       Upload file or directory to host. multiupload  Upload directory to host with multiple parallel streams. download     Download file or directory from host. clear        Clear items in folder.
 ```

 ### Command *list* options